-Is There Job Demand for Hearing Aid Specialists?
+Are There Job Opportunities for Hearing Aid Specialists?

-In 2016, there was an estimated number of 6,800 jobs in the United States for Hearing Aid Specialist.
+There were about 6,800 jobs for Hearing Aid Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
-There will be an estimated 600 positions for Hearing Aid Specialist per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.